CHILDREN AND FAMILIES

 The Parenting Center provides families with the support, guidance, and enrichment needed to raise young children in the city.

-The Preschool fosters a nurturing environment of open-ended exploration and growth for children ages 2-5.
+The Preschool fosters a nurturing environment of open-ended exploration and growth for children ages 18 months to 5 years.

 Adventure.
 Creativity.
 Discovery.
 Friendship.
 Summer and school-year camp programs available for children ages 4-16.

 “You need to eat four more pieces!” . . .
 “Bedtime NOW” . . .
 “NO!
 I do it!”
 If this sounds familiar, you are not alone.
 Power struggles are maddening for parents, and, it turns out, not good for children either.
 Putting these struggles in a developmental context, this workshop will provide strategies for how to encourage your child’s growing need to assert independence while still maintaining your control and authority.
 Struggles around mealtime, potty training, cooperation and others will be addressed.
 Led by Claire Lerner, licensed clinical social worker and child development specialist.

 JFamily is treating you to coffee!
 Meet JFamily Ambassador Shoshana and fellow JFamily neighbors for an informal coffee break.
 Come on your own or with your little ones!
 This month we’re meeting at one of our favorites: Bread Furst (4434 Connecticut Ave.
 NW).
 Weather-permitting, we will plan to sit outside.

 Join us for our wonderful Second Night Seder – the open, welcoming, pluralistic celebration of freedom you’ve come to expect from the EDCJCC.

 At the Seder, we find joy in intergenerational community, storytelling, and song.
 Join us to meet new friends, partake in joyous singing accompanied by a guitar, and have meaningful discussions with your friends, family, and neighbors.